prismatic-io/vscode/CONTRIBUTING.md

 - **PrismCLIManager**: Interfaces with the Prismatic CLI to perform authentication and other CLI commands.
 - **WebviewPanelManager**: Manages webview panel lifecycle and communication with the extension.
 - **WebviewViewManager**: Manages webview view lifecycle and communication with the extension.
-- **XState Machines**: Handle complex state logic for integrations and execution results
+- **XState Machines**: Handle complex state logic for integrations and execution results.

 ### Webview Communication